 The Cottonwood Fire Protection District (FPD or District) is an independent special district located in southern Shasta County along the Shasta-Tehama border, approximately 16 miles south of the City of Redding.
 The Cottonwood FPD was originally established in 1930 as the Cottonwood Volunteer Fire Department and was later formed into the Cottonwood FPD in 1958.
 The District provides fire protection, public education, fire preparedness and emergency medical response services to the community of Cottonwood, as well as to areas beyond its borders through mutual and automatic aid agreements.
 The last MSR for the Cottonwood FPD was completed in 2014.
-This report will update and build up the information provided therein.
+This report updates that information.

-Fire Chief Bill Morgan (530) 347-4737 bmorgan@cottonwoodfd.com Site Address 3271 Brush Street Mailing Address PO Box 618 Cottonwood, CA 96022 Cottonwood, CA 96 Website Cottonwoodfd.com Types of Services Fire Protection & Prevention and Emergency Medical Response Population Served 6,350 Service Area 23,040 acres (36 sq. mi.)
-Personnel 4 Full-Time, 3 Seasonal, 2 Part-Time On-Call, 15 Volunteers
+Fire Chief Bill Morgan (530) 347-4737 bmorgan@cottonwoodfd.cor Site Address 3271 Brush Street Mailing Address PO Box 618 Cottonwood, CA 96022 Cottonwood, CA 96022 Cottonwood, CA 96022 Website Cottonwoodfd.com Types of ServicesFire Protection & Prevention and Emergency Medical Response cy Medical Response Population Served 6,350 Service Area 23,040 acres (36 sq. m 23,040 acres (36 sq. mi.)
+Personnel ersonnel 4 Full-Time, 3 Seasonal, 2 Part-Time On-Call, 15 Volunteers